Surety Bond Tennessee

 Sureties are part credit, part insurance

-Tennessee surety bonds therefore serve as part credit to the principal, and part insurance to the obligee.
+A Tennessee surety bond therefore serves as part credit to the principal, and part insurance to the obligee.
 The obligee can enjoy peace of mind when they enter into a contract with the principal, knowing that any negligence or violations of the contract will be compensated by the surety.

 Because bonds are so important in business transactions, many different types of bonds are used across multiple industries.
 In all their different forms, they still maintain the same basic principle: protecting the obligee against damages, and extending credit to the principal.
 Some of the most commonly issued surety bonds Tennessee include: